Your organic vegetable garden in February 2014

 Rhubarb forcing pots

 - Rhubarb is usually eaten as a fruit, but it is technically a vegetable.
 Rhubarb plants can be 'forced' in January and early February to produce a crop of delicious, slim, pale pink stems.
 Cover established plants with a large up turned bucket (at least 45cm/18in high), purpose-made clay forcing pot or even an empty plastic compost bin.
 This is to keep the growing shoots in the dark.
 Stems should be ready to pull in 3-4 weeks.
-Slip in a slug trap, if there is room, to protect the tender stems.
+Slip in a slug trap, if there is room, to protect the tender stems from these pests.

 - Carry on harvesting kale, sprouts, chard and other hardy crops.